OliMe/cq-ch/README.md

 To receive commands, we need to declare an interface of that commands types.

-As a result, the library will return us a function to get the next command of the specified type from the queue.
+As a result, function `execute` will return us a function to get the next command of the defined type from the queue.

 ```javascript
 import execute from '@olime/cq-ch/execute';